 7.5 Accuracy requirements for aerial triangulation and INS-based sensor orientation of digital imagery

-The quality and accuracy of the aerial triangulation (if performed) and/or the INS-based sensor orientation play a key role in determining the accuracy of final mapping products derived from digital imagery.
+The quality and accuracy of the aerial triangulation (if performed) and/or the Inertial Navigation System –based (INS-based) sensor orientation play a key role in determining the accuracy of final mapping products derived from digital imagery.
 For all photogrammetric data sets, the accuracy of the aerial triangulation or INS orientation (if used for direct orientation of the camera) should be higher than the accuracy of derived products, as evaluated at higher accuracy check points using stereo photogrammetric measurements.
 The standard recognizes two different criteria for aerial triangulation accuracy depending on the final derived products, those are:

 Accuracy of aerial triangulation designed for digital planimetric data (orthophoto and/or digital planimetric map) only: